-The 18 Wat Pho Rue-Si Datton Ascetic Self-Stretching Exercises (Thai Hermit’s Yoga) are part of a larger set of 80 exercises as designed by the Wat Pho Medical Massage School.
+The 18 Wat Pho Rue-Si Datton Ascetic Self-Stretching Exercises (Thai Hermit’s Yoga) are part of a larger set of 80 exercises and compiled into a exercise set by the Wat Pho Medical Massage School.

-The 18 exercises (actually, sequences with more than one exercise) are all standing exercises, but the complete series also contains exercises done in sitting and lying positions.
-In fact, the set of 18 is designed for young and old, with exercises which are considered safe, and consists of bodywork with and for the whole body.
-The idea is to supply the general public with an easy to do, short series of exercises promoting fitness, flexibility and health.
+The 18 exercises (actually, sequences with each usually consisting of more than one exercise) are all standing exercises, but the complete series of 80 also contains exercises done in sitting and lying positions.
+In fact, the set of 18 is designed for young and old with exercises which are considered safe, and consists of bodywork with and for the whole body.
+The idea is to supply the general public with an easy to do, short series of exercises promoting fitness, flexibility, and health.

-The Wat Pho temple and school actively promote Rue-Si Datton and every morning, starting at 08:00, you can take a free workshop doing the 18 sequences in the Wat Pho Temple garden in Bangkok.
+The Wat Pho temple and the medical massage school actively promote Rue-Si Datton, and every morning, starting at 08:00, you can take a free workshop doing the 18 sequences in the Wat Pho Temple garden in Bangkok.
 The session takes about 45 minutes.

 Additionally, the Wat Pho Medical Massage School also offers a 5 hour training course to learn these exercises more in-depth.

-An important observation is that the 18 exercises were originally done with a certain breathing technique and with strength/power.
+An important observation is that the 18 exercises were originally carried out with a certain breathing technique and with strength and power.
 The official Wat Pho Ascetic Self-Stretching course book still reflects this practice.
 Nevertheless, today, for safety reasons, the Wat Pho organization has omitted those aspects in their trainings (from both the free classes and in the course).

 Below we’ve listed an overview of the sequences/exercises as offered in Wat Pho’s 18: